davep/boxquote.el/README.md

 hassled him for his code but it was far more fun to write it myself.

-Mark Milhollan for providing a patch that helped me get the help quoting functions working with XEmacs. (which, for other reasons, I've neded to remove as of v2.0 -- hopefully I can get things working on XEmacs again).
+Mark Milhollan for providing a patch that helped me get the help quoting functions working with XEmacs. (which, for other reasons, I've needed to remove as of v2.0 -- hopefully I can get things working on XEmacs again).

 Oliver Much for suggesting the idea of having a `boxquote-kill-ring-save`